kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) There must be at least one accessible drain at the lowest point in each fuel system to completely drain the system with the rotorcraft in any ground attitude to be expected in service.

-\(b\) Each drain required by paragraph (a) of this section including the drains prescribed in §29.971 must—
+\(b\) Each drain required by paragraph (a) of this section including the drains prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.971   Fuel tank sump.|§29.971]] must—

 \(1\) Discharge clear of all parts of the rotorcraft;